Tax efficiency: Income effect

 Income effect expresses the fact that entity's tax deducts part of its disposable income, either directly or by forcing to pay a higher price for the goods consumer.
 Every tax has this effect.
 Its size depends on the amount of the tax.
 It grows with the growth of the average (effective) tax rate.

 Substitution effect

-Substitution effect means that the taxpayer changes his preferences as his marginal benefits from the consumption of goods, income, labor, leisure, etc. Only flat taxes do not cause this effect.
+Substitution effect means that the taxpayer changes their preferences as their marginal benefits from the consumption of goods, income, labor, leisure, etc. Only flat taxes do not cause this effect.
 Its size depends on the marginal tax rate.
 The higher is the marginal rate, the higher is the substitution effect.
+Consumers will naturally prefer the goods which price dropped/stayed the same, since the price of other goods is the same/increased as an effect of imposing a tax.
+Their response is labeled as substitution effect, where the quantity demanded changes because of the relative change in price.

 Impact of taxes

 The important question is who actually pays the tax.
 It does not always have to be the entity that pays the state taxes.
 By the tax impact is meant who ultimately pays a certain tax meaning who is subject to the tax burden.

 The tax subject can shift its cost to other entity (tax shift forward to consumer - VAT, backward shift of the tax to supplier or even employee).
 The possibility of using the tax shift is given by the flexibility of demand and supply in the market of goods on which the tax is imposed.
 If demand is relatively inelastic, it is easier for sellers to shift the tax to the buyer.
 However, if the demand is relatively inflexible, the tax will fall on the seller.
 The targets of the tax may coincide with its real effects.
 For example taxing luxury goods may result in a reduction of the revenues of luxury goods producers, not an actual increase in the tax revenue.